PCtzonoes/my-site/src/resume-pedro.md

 #### [**Chibi Clash Survivor**](chibi.gg) - 2024

 Chibi Clash Survivor is a web-based game in the Survivor genre developed in Unity.
-The game incorporates a custom solution that utilizes Immutable blockchain with its TypeScript SDK, creating a layer that is injected into the game runtime.
+The game incorporates a custom solution that uses Immutable blockchain with its TypeScript SDK, creating a layer that is injected into the game runtime.
-In this project, I held the role of a techinical game developer, responsible for implementing various gameplay mechanics and features.
-Additionally, I took charge of the build and deployment processes, ensuring smooth and efficient delivery of the game to players.
-Furthermore, I handled API integration to enable seamless communication between the game client and external services.

 #### **The Littles** - 2022